 A plot point where a mortal persuades the Powers That Be to come to their aid or postpone/abort an act of divine wrath.

-, where mortals manage to defeat something infinitely more powerful.
+Compare Did You Just Punch Out Cthulhu?, where mortals manage to defeat something infinitely more powerful.
 This trope is about mortal wits (or emotions) finding the right words to convince a superhuman intelligence.
 Compare/contrast Bargain with Heaven, Deal with the Devil, Egocentrically Religious.
 Also not to be confused with Pals with Jesus, where the character has stable working relationship with higher powers.

-- There was an issue in Spider-Man where Spidey dies along with a little girl he was trying to save.
+- Spider-Man: There was an issue in where Spidey dies along with a little girl he was trying to save.
 After a brief fight with Thanos, he talks to Death herself, convincing her to allow a little girl to come back to life.
 In honor of his bravery, Spider-Man comes back as well.

 - Bill and Ted's Bogus Journey has them going to heaven to ask God for help, rather than to intervene and act himself, directly.

 - Big Bird in the Sesame Street movie Don't Eat The Pictures: when an Egyptian boy who died young and was forced to stay on Earth of thousands of years, goes before Osiris for judgment to ascend into the heavens, he initially fails the test.
 Osiris pronounces judgment, at which point Big Bird gets him straight with a reason the system sucks speech, causing the boy's heart to get lighter and thus pass the test.
-Read: Big Bird told the big boss of Egyptian mythology he didn't know what he was talking about, and got an afterlife verdict reversed.
+Read: Big Bird told the big boss of Egyptian Mythology he didn't know what he was talking about, and got an afterlife verdict reversed.

 - The conclusion of The Black Tattoo.

 - In the backstory for the Belgariad, Gorim got UL to accept the would-be Ulgos as His chosen people with a combination of nagging and guilt-tripping.